DirkR/capturadio/README.md

 _CaptuRadio_ needs some information on the commandline to operate correctly.

-    recorder.py show capture <show>
+    recorder show capture <show>

 records a pre-defined radio show.
 The option `show` tells _CaptuRadio_ which station should be recorded.
-The show name has to be defined in `~/.capturadio/capturadiorc` (see section `Configuration` below).
+The show name has to be defined in `~/.local/capturadio` (see section `Configuration` below).

-    recorder.py config list
+    recorder config list

 This command lists all defined confuration values.

-    recorder.py feed update
+    recorder feed update

 By running this command the files providing the RSS feeds are regenerated.

-See `recorder.py help <command>` for more information on a specific command.
+See `recorder help <command>` for more information on a specific command.

 ## Configuration

 At startup _CaptuRadio_ reads all configuration data from the configuration file.
-It looks for it at

-  * ./capturadiorc (in the current directory)
-  * ~/.capturadio/capturadiorc
-  * ~/.capturadiorc'
-  * /etc/capturadiorc

-If this file does not exist, then `~/.capturadio/capturadiorc` is created using defult values.
+It looks for it at `~/.local/capturadio`.
+If this file does not exist, then it is created using defult values.

-The stations is defined in the section `[stations]`.
+The stations are defined in the section `[stations]`.
 Every entry consists of a key-value-pair defining the station identifier and the MP3 stream URL.

     [stations]